That's a Wrap, our 2015 Summer of Service is in the books!

-The Volunteer Center of United Way of Western Connecticut’s Summer Reading Partners program engages corporate volunteers to read with small groups of rising fourth and fifth graders over the next four weeks.
-We will be reading James and the Giant Peach, by Roald Dahl with youth at the Boys and Girls Club of Stamford and the Stamford Family YMCA., to boost reading skills during the summer months while school is out of session.
-At the end of the sessions each child will go home with a copy of the book provided by the United Way.
-We can’t wait to get started!
+The Volunteer Center of United Way of Western Connecticut’s Summer Reading Partners program engaged corporate volunteers who read with small groups of rising fourth and fifth graders over the last four weeks.
+We read James and the Giant Peach, by Roald Dahl with youth at the Boys and Girls Club of Stamford and the Stamford Family YMCA., to boost reading skills during the summer months while school is out of session.
+At the conclusion of today each child went home with a copy of the book provided by the United Way.
+THANK YOU to all of our volunteers who took time out of their busy schedules to read to the youth.

 2015 Day of Action